 Jack Miller, of Fort Wayne, IN, began his training at Fort Wayne Ballet.
 He recently obtained his bachelor’s degree from Indiana University.
 He has attended many summer programs, including those at San Francisco Ballet School, Boston Ballet, and American Ballet Theatre.
-Following two seasons with RBII, he looks forward to his first season with the main company.
+He is incredibly excited to be a part of Richmond Ballet again this season.

 Education & Training

 Primary training at Fort Wayne Ballet and Summer Intensives at San Francisco Ballet, Boston Ballet, and American Ballet Theatre

 What inspired you to become a professional dancer?